Montana Counseling License Requirements

 How to Become a Counselor in Montana

-Montana requires that most types of professional counselors in the state earn a master’s degree that meets requirements for the practice area pursued.
+Montana requires that most types of professional counselors in the state earn a master’s degree that meets the requirements for the practice area pursued.
 A few schools in Montana offer counseling programs that meet these requirements; future counselors may find that programs completed out-of-state also meet requirements.
 For some licenses, prospective counselors must also meet experience and testing requirements.
+If you already hold a license in another state and are looking to practice in Montana, visit our Counseling License Reciprocity Guide.

 1. Learn about different counseling career paths.